Unlocking Mixed Reality with Chroma Key: Expert Tips for Creating Your Chroma Studio

 Pros and Cons of Chroma Keying: When is the Green Screen Your Best Choice?

-The Varjo XR-3 headset offers built-in chromakey capabilities, making it possible to use chromakeying with any software run through the headset.
+Varjo headsets offer built-in chromakey capabilities, making it possible to use chromakeying with any software run through the headset.
 However, there are specific kinds of experiences that work particularly well with this setup, creating a feeling that you’re stepping into a completely other reality.

 Why should I use chroma keying?